+971 56 978 6395 info@brandingblitz.com

 Minimum element size for Spot UV is roughly 3mm for solid shapes and 8pt for typography.
 Smaller elements can Spot UV but the coating edge definition becomes less precise at small scales.
 Very small Spot UV elements sometimes read as spots of unclear origin rather than intentional gloss accents.

-Spot UV over printed ink shows the ink colour through the clear coating enhanced by the gloss.
-Spot UV over colour produces saturated jewel tone effect because the coating amplifies the colour's reflection.
+Spot UV over printed ink shows ink colour through the clear coating enhanced by the gloss.
+Spot UV over colour produces saturated jewel tone effect because the coating amplifies colour's reflection.
 Spot UV over black on black cards (black ink on black paper) produces a subtle "black on black" effect visible only when light catches the Spot UV area.

 Positioning Spot UV near card edges requires consideration of trimming tolerance.
 Keep Spot UV elements at least 4mm from the trim line to prevent partial Spot UV cut off during trimming.
 Near edge Spot UV can show thicker edge coating that looks inconsistent; inner positioning gives better results.